kbunnyjoel/github-actions-example/README.md

 6. Configure AWS Cognito for application user authentication and integrate with your application Ingress for OIDC/OAuth2-based access control (optional but recommended)
 7. Optionally configure Amazon EventBridge rules to automatically start and stop EKS node group instances on a schedule to optimize costs (e.g., stop dev clusters overnight).
 8. **Deploy your Node.js EJS application** with included example `addNumbers()` function and accompanying Jest test cases to validate your business logic.
+9. Optionally configure your GoDaddy DNS to point application domains (e.g., gha.yourdomain.com) to the AWS ALB ingress hostname by creating a CNAME record for each desired subdomain pointing to your ALB's DNS name.
+This enables easy custom domain access with your GoDaddy-managed domains.

 ## ✅ CI/CD Status